How to De-Risk Your Manufacturing Business When One Person Knows Everything

 • Customer preferences and special handling instructions

-3. Create Simple, Visual Documentation
+3. Create Simple, Visual Documentation Systems

 The key to successful knowledge transfer isn't creating complex manuals nobody will read.
 Instead, focus on simple, visual documentation that makes the right way the easy way.

-• What components to order
+• What components to order and from which supplier

 • Minimum and maximum inventory levels

-• Supplier information and lead times
+• Supplier lead times and backup sources

 • Assembly instructions with photos